akuklev/HOCC/lin-types.md

 #let (console, _)    := console(Print("Hello, [name]!"))
 ```

-Since there is no way to close the running endpoint, at the end of such a procedure you just return
+Since there is no way to close the running endpoint, at the end of such a routine you just return
 `console` back to the caller.

 In general, type of the returned endpoint could also change.
 Assume we have the type “State”,